eliranwong/letmedoit/README.md

 # Examples of Plugin Features (selective only):

 Latest LetMeDoIt Plugins allow you to acheive variety of tasks with natural language:

+* [NEW] integrated Google Gemini Pro multiturn chat, e.g.

+> ask Gemini Pro to write an article about Google

 * [NEW] create ai assistants based on the requested task, e.g.